-The Atlanta Falcons’ 2020 season was defined by firing Dan Quinn and having a losing season.
-The bright spot: the Falcons hold a top-five draft pick and a great, young head coaching candidate in Raheem Morris.
+The Atlanta Falcons put their ugly 2020 season behind them with new head coach Arthur Smith (formerly the Titans’ offensive coordinator), a slew of new positional coaches, and a high draft position.
 At the fourth spot, the Falcons have an interesting choice to make.
 Matt Ryan is aging and is a distant image of his MVP self– does Atlanta pull the trigger on a quarterback?
 They’re also running out of running back options after benching Todd Gurley in favor of Ito Smith late in the year.
-The defense needs the most attention and Morris is a defensive head coach.

 Atlanta Falcons odds

 Falcons prop bets